Madoshakalaka/pipenv-setup/CONTRIBUTING.md

 # Pull Request

-Upon pull request, travis will run tox tests on python 2.7/3.5/3.6/3.7/3.8 across 3 Operating Systems.(yep, 15 tests in total)
+Upon pull request, travis will run tox tests on python 2.7/3.5/3.6/3.7/3.8 across 3 Operating Systems.

 Tox also tests packaging from `setup.py`.
 Before any pull request, be sure to sync changed dependencies to `setup.py`.